kestra-io/docs/content/blogs/2023-06-26-end-to-end-data-orchestration.md

 ---

 The key benefit of the Modern Data Stack is that you can avoid vendor lock-in by selecting best-of-breed tools rather than paying an expensive license for one inflexible solution.
 However, assembling your modular stack based on multiple SaaS solutions will only marginally improve that situation.
-It’s undoubtedly easier to swap only one component by, e.g., migrating between two SaaS BI solutions.
+It’s undoubtedly easier to swap only one component by, e.g., migrating between two SaaS BI solutions than migrating an entire all-in-one stack.
 However, the vendor lock-in issue remains unresolved — all you’ll achieve is multiple vendor lock-ins at a smaller scale rather than one giant lock-in.
 This is where open-core technologies, and SaaS offerings built on top of them, can help.

 This post will discuss a selection of open-core tools that you can use to build your data stack in a modular way.
 Specifically, we'll leverage **Airbyte**, **dbt**, and **Kestra** — all of them are either **source-available** (*Airbyte*) or entirely **open-source** (*dbt and Kestra*).